MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-Mailbox.md

 ### -Arbitration
 This parameter is available only in on-premises Exchange.

-The Arbitration switch filters the results by arbitration mailboxes.
+The Arbitration switch specifies whether to include arbitration mailboxes in the results.
 You don't need to specify a value with this switch.

 Arbitration mailboxes are system mailbox that are used for storing different types of system data and for managing messaging approval workflow.

-Notes:

-- If you don't use this switch, the command can't find arbitration mailboxes.

-- To return arbitration mailboxes that are used to store audit log settings or data, you need to use the AuditLog or AuxAuditLog switches instead of the Arbitration switch.
+To return arbitration mailboxes that are used to store audit log settings or data, don't use this switch.
+Instead, use the AuditLog or AuxAuditLog switches.

 ```yaml
 Type: SwitchParameter